dotnet/AspNetCore.Docs/aspnet/testing/integration-testing.rst

 This code works, but it's far from how we would like to implement this kind of functionality in an ASP.NET application, even as simple a one as this is.
 Imagine what the ``Configure`` method would look like if we needed to add this much code to it every time we added another URL endpoint!

-One option we can consider is adding `MVC <http://docs.asp.net/projects/mvc>`_ to the application, and creating a controller to handle the prime checking.
+One option we can consider is adding :doc:`MVC </mvc/index>` to the application, and creating a controller to handle the prime checking.
 However, assuming we don't currently need any other MVC functionality, that's a bit overkill.

 We can, however, take advantage of ASP.NET Core :doc:`middleware </fundamentals/middleware>`, which will help us encapsulate the prime checking logic in its own class and achieve better `separation of concerns <http://deviq.com/separation-of-concerns/>`_ within the ``Configure`` method.